anthonygauthier/axios-curlirize/README.md

 # Description

-This module is an axios third-party module to log any axios request as a curl command in the console.
-It was originally posted as a suggestion on the axios repository, but since we believed it wasn't in the scope of axios to release such feature, we decided to make it as an independent module.

-#Post Note:
 Axios third-party module to print all axios requests as curl commands in the console.
 This repository is forked from axios-curlirize <https://www.npmjs.com/package/axios-curlirize> and supports use with Node JS without having to enable ES6 imports.
 This repo was inspired by an issue <https://github.com/delirius325/axios-curlirize/issues/20> raised on the origional repository <https://github.com/delirius325/axios-curlirize>.

 Special thanks to Anthony Gauthier <https://github.com/delirius325>, the author of axios-curlirize.

 > The package name hereafter will be referred to as axios-curlirize.

+# Axios Curlirize

+This module is an axios third-party module to log any axios request as a curl command in the console.
+It was originally posted as a suggestion on the axios repository, but since we believed it wasn't in the scope of axios to release such feature, we decided to make it as an independent module.

 # How it works